xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 <p align="justify">
-Nevertheless, as mentioned before, this lab is about to provide instructions on how to setup an APK debugger on VSCode in order to debug a decompiled <code>.apk</code> file.
+Nevertheless, as mentioned before, this lab is about to provide instructions on how to setup an APK debugger on VSCode in order to debug a decompiled <code style="background-color: lightgrey; color:black;">.apk</code> file.
 Thus, the next steps are about to show how to setup a debugger in order to accomplish this.
 </p>

 <p align="justify">